Music for the Mood: “On the Nature of Daylight” by Max Richter

-I wanted to be the woman who boldly, FEARLESSLY, stood up tall, looked my future right in the eyes and said, “Bring it, Bitch.
+I wanted to be the woman who boldly, FEARLESSLY, stood up tall, looked my future right in the eyes and said, “Bring it!
 Let’s do this!”

-I wanted to be that girl that could use “#confidence” on her Instagram posts with a selfie of me looking badass….but had I done that I’d just have felt like another fraud on social media.
+I wanted to be that girl that could use “#confidence” on her Instagram posts with a selfie of me looking like a kickin’ girl boss…but had I done that I’d just have felt like another fraud on social media.

 Instead I cried.
 I worried.
 I had moments of unwavering faith followed by waking in the middle of the night with sweat and panic.